clarityfoster/blog/README.md

 ## Features
 - **User Authentication**:
-  - Secure registration and login system for users.
+  - Registration and login system for users.
   - Password reset functionality.

-- **Post Creation**:
+- **Post Creation With Privacy**:
   - Users can create, edit, and delete their own blog posts.
-  - Supports Markdown formatting for rich text.
+  - Aritcles can be posted with privacy like public, friends only and only me.

-- **Comment System**:
+- **Like And Comment System**:
   - Users can leave comments on posts.
-  - Comments can be edited or deleted by the user.
+  - Comments can be deleted by the user and replied the other users.

+- **Follow System**:
+  - Users can follow each other.

 ## Technologies Used
 - Laravel